martin-mfg/openapi-generator/samples/client/petstore/kotlin-array-simple-string-jvm-volley/README.md

-# org.openapitools.client - Kotlin client library for
+# org.openapitools.client - Kotlin client library for dummy

 A kotlin client for Android using the currently recommended http client, Volley.
 See https://developer.android.com/training/volley